wpmetabox/docsv2/docs/tutorials/create-online-reservation-forms.md

 ![The page after styling](https://i.imgur.com/ivPJlyI.png)

-## Step 4: Calculate the total amount
+## 4. Calculating the total amount

 The **Amount** field is $0 so far no matter what you change the information in the other fields many times.
 To figure out the amount then apply the number into this field, we should use code.